jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 `fetch` is the modern successor of `XmlHttpRequest` or `$.ajax`.
 It allows making some network calls using promises.
 It is not well supported yet, and we would need a [polyfill](https://github.com/matthew-andrews/isomorphic-fetch) if we use it on oldest browsers or Node versions.
 However, we don't really care about IE6 support in this proof of concept, do we?

 As the code is self-explanatory, let's focus on tests.
 We need to check which URL has been called by `fetch`.
 We can use some spies on it.
-A spy is simply an object tracking all function calls: how many times was it called?
+A spy is an object tracking all function calls: how many times was it called?
 With which arguments?
 Jest provide an easy way to set up spies using `jest.fn()` function.

 ``` js
 import ask from './Api';